Gi-z/MKAlertView/README.md

 ##Requirements

 MKAlertView requires QuartzCore to be linked to the project, and has been tested to iOS 5+.
 MKAlertView also works best with the SourceSansPro typeset, and uses it by default.
-SourceSansPro is made by Adobe, is available freely and can be download from here. http://sourceforge.net/projects/sourcesans.adobe/
+SourceSansPro is made by Adobe, is available freely and can be downloaded from here. http://sourceforge.net/projects/sourcesans.adobe/

 ##Usage